malinatran/java-http-server/README.md

 - Requires Java 1.8, Maven, and IntelliJ (optional)
 - `git clone https://github.com/malinatran/java-http-server`
 - `cd java-http-server`
-- `mvn compile`
+- `mvn package`

 #### Run
-Through the command line, `mvn run`.
+Through the command line, run `java -cp target/java-http-server-1.0-SNAPSHOT.jar com.malinatran.Main -p [PORT] -d [DIRECTORY]`.
+Port and directory are optional; if not provided, default values for both will be set.

 Through IntelliJ, select `Main` in dropdown menu and click on the `run` green arrow located in upper right hand corner.

 #### Tests
 JUnit is the unit testing framework used for this project.
 Through the command line, run `mvn test`.
 Through IntelliJ, select `All Tests` in dropdown menu and click on the `run` green arrow located in upper right hand corner.
 For acceptance tests via Cob Spec, follow instructions listed [here](http://github.com/8thlight/cobspec).